a-digitalarcana/app/README.md

 ### Introduction

 Digital Arcana is a platform born from the love of tarot art and a desire to utilize it in games.
+Providing distraction in turbulent times, teaching rule-based learning principles, and fostering competition in a structured environment are just a few of the great aspects of games.
+They even channel conflict in constructive directions and foster creativity.

-While NFTs today are largely focused on one of two avenues, the purely aesthetic or those bound to a particular game or function, our goal is to merge the two into one.
-We aim to provide great works of art, which have intrinsic value, integrated seamlessly into a platform that provides that art multiple functions.
+Today, NFTs are largely focused on one of two avenues, the purely aesthetic or those bound to a particular game or function.
+Our goal is to merge the two into one.
+We aim to provide intriguing works of art (which alone have intrinsic value), integrating seamlessly across all games on a unified platform (providing utility).

 Players collect cards through acquiring presorted packs.
 The cards are used for gameplay while at the same time contributing to a player's curated collection.
 We will work with artists to create and distribute their art as new sets to the community through the platform.